• January 11, 2022

 Fire alarm monitoring is the implementation of a third-party monitoring provider, who will provide 24/7 monitoring of the entire system, quickly identifying any alarm triggers and providing immediate action such as the sending of the emergency services.

 Fire alarm monitoring provides a quicker and more reliable response to fire alarm triggers compared to a non-monitored system and can also help to reduce false alarms.
+This is particularly vital for high-risk environments such as waste management facilities or large-scale logistics hubs, where a delayed response can lead to catastrophic inventory loss.

 Fire alarm monitoring is relatively simple to set up and works by the monitoring provider connecting your fire alarm system to their alarm receiving centre so that they can constantly monitor your system for any alarm activations.
+For many organisations, the transition to cloud-based security has made this integration even more seamless, allowing for real-time data transmission and better diagnostic reporting.

 Each alarm monitoring centre will have a team of monitoring operatives who are highly trained to identify and respond quickly and calmly to any alarm triggers.
 Here are the steps that take place when a fire alarm is triggered for a monitored fire alarm system.